charuarora26/Marketing-Attribution---Multi-Touch/README.md

 📝: Measure the effectiveness of all Marketing Channels

-👩‍💻: Use Markov's Chain to identify the Marketing Channle with highest and lowest removal effect
+👩‍💻: Use Markov's Chain to identify the Marketing Channel with highest and lowest removal effect

 📊: Divert Marketing $$ towards XXX instead of YYY leading to ZZZ% increase in conversion rate